SharkOverBite/joholl.github.io/_posts/2019-10-09-Tools-Tutorial.md

 Until now, we did not worry about authorization.
 Obviously we do not want our keys to be accessible by anyone.
-To protect our secrets, the TPM offers three kind of sessions:
+To protect our secrets, the TPM offers three kind of authorization "sessions":

   * password session
   * HMAC session
   * policy session

-### Authorization Roles

-// TODO

 ### Password Session

 Password authorizations are the simplest authorizations.
-Every object has an auth. value which is by default empty.
+Every object has an auth. value (i.e. password) which is by default empty.
 If the auth. value is specified during object creation or changed afterwards, the entity can only be used with authorization.